alegrigoriev/vss2git/README.md

 `--decorate-commit-message <tagline type>`
 - tells the program to add a tagline to each commit message, depending on `<tagline type>`.
+By default, the commit messages are undecorated.

+	`--decorate-commit-message revision-id`
-At this time, the only `<tagline type>` supported is `revision-id`, which tells the program to add `VSS-revision: <rev>` taglines with VSS revision number to each commit.
+	- add `VSS-revision: <rev>` taglines with VSS revision number to each commit.
 This is useful when debugging the conversion configuration, though less so in the resulting repository.

-By default, the commit messages are undecorated.
-Note that if the original commit message was empty, the `VSS-revision` tagline will always be added in its place.
+	`--decorate-commit-message change-id`
+	- enable insertion of Gerrit `Change-Id:` taglines into commit messages.
+Use this option if you intend to import the generated Git repository into Gerrit code review system.
+Change ID for a commit is generated as SHA1 hash over combination of its parent commit IDs, author name, email and timestamp, and the commit message.
+Multiple runs of the program produce identical change IDs.

 `--create-revision-refs`
 - generate a ref (symbolic reference) for each commit, using a default mapping.